Nakayama algebras and Fuchsian singularities: Classification of Piecewise hereditary Nakayama categories

-\begin{proof} By Proposition \ref{tilting realization} and Corollary \ref{familis Nakayama corollary}, we obtain the first three columns of piecewise hereditary Nakayama categories in the following figure, except for the member $\Nak{7}{3}$; while in the fourth column, $\nak{r+5}{r}$ has Fuchsian type $\fuchs{2,3,r}$ for $r\geq 7$.
+\begin{proof} By Proposition \ref{tilting realization} and Corollary \ref{familis Nakayama corollary}, we obtain the first three columns of piecewise hereditary Nakayama categories in the following figure (except for the member $\Nak{7}{3}$), and $\nak{r+5}{r}$ ($r\geq 7$) in the fourth column has Fuchsian type $\fuchs{2,3,r}$.

-Now we prove the remaining sporadic Nakayama categories listed in the above figure have the desired types.
+Now we show that the remaining sporadic Nakayama categories listed in the above figure have the desired types.